Pause (Pitbull song)

 "Pause" is a song from American rapper Pitbull's sixth studio album, Planet Pit.
-The song was written by Armando C. Perez, Adrian Santalla, Abdesamad Ben Abdelouahid, Ari Kalimi and Urales Vargas, and it was produced by DJ Buddha.
+The song was written by Armando C. Perez, Adrian Santalla, Abdesamad Ben Abdelouahid, Ari Affect Kalimi and Urales Vargas, and it was produced by DJ Buddha.
 The song peaked at number 33 on the New Zealand Singles Chart.

 "Pause" was used to promote the Zumba fitness program.
 It is also the theme song of the video game Zumba Fitness 2.